-Most of you are searching for the difference between a regular coffee and an espresso.
+Most of you guys are actually searching for the difference between a Regular Coffee and an Espresso.
+Well, the difference lies in the preparation method.
 I suggest you to read the complete article carefully, and you will have your answer in detail.

 First, we will address the individual parts, coffee, and espresso, just to point out the main differences from the start.

 This beloved beverage has quite a history, these coffee beans have traveled all the way around the world and that’s why we have so many alternatives now.

 The fruit from the coffee plant is actually similar to a cherry, but what makes the greatness is inside the seed.

 Once the fruit is harvested, the seed or bean is extracted and then roasted, and once you grind it, that’s what we need for a cup of coffee.
 There are dozens of species of coffee plants, and each of these plants will make a different coffee bean, but also the way it is processed will change the flavor of the final product, giving us hundreds if not thousands of different possibilities.

 Now we have so many flavors, so many beans, and different types of grind, but there is still one variant we are not taking into account – the brewing method.
 Often the boiling, steeping and dripping method outputs regular coffee, and the pressure method gives, an espresso.
 Most of the people are confused here in regular coffee and espresso.
 So, the basic and major difference is the, Method.